SDM-TIB/Knowledge4COVID-19/CreationPipeline/README.md

 # Downloading the required data

 First we need to download the raw data that is going to be integrated into the created Knowledge Graph.
-The data can be downloaded using this [https://tib.eu/cloud/s/8Pc8HPCGA6sLnea](link)
+The data can be downloaded using this ([link](https://tib.eu/cloud/s/8Pc8HPCGA6sLnea))

+After downloading the data, the (data) directory should be placed under CreationPipeline directory

 # Running the docker containers